-Roman legions conquered more peoples and lands not only thanks to their organization and discipline, but also thanks to armament that was really high quality.
-In addition to offensive equipment (pilum, pugio, gladius) also had very good armor.
+Roman legions conquered more peoples and lands not only thanks to their organization and discipline but also thanks to armament that was really high quality.
+In addition to offensive equipment (pilum, pugio, gladius) also had very good armour.

-Lorica segmentata was probably the armor that best protected the bodies of the legionaries and was the most recognizable Roman armor.
-It was an armor of folga, called segmented, which was composed of wrought iron belts.
-The armor consisted of metal (iron or bronze) plates covering the chest, arms and back as well as 4 to 7 leather straps.
+Lorica segmentata was probably the armour that best protected the bodies of the legionaries and was the most recognizable Roman armour.
+It was an armour of folga, called segmented, which was composed of wrought iron belts.
+The armour consisted of metal (iron or bronze) plates covering the chest, arms and back as well as 4 to 7 leather straps.
 Leather plates held the individual boards together from the inside.
 Both the front and the back were fastened with metal straps.

-Although lorica segmentata was heavy and wiped, it was the most popular Roman armor since the first century BCE until III CE.
+Although lorica segmentata was heavy and wiped, it was the most popular Roman armour from the first BCE until the third century CE.
 It very well protected the soldier’s torso against both cuts and sometimes pushes.
 Ultimately, it was abandoned because of the cost.

-Lorica hamata was a chain armor composed of many chains joined together; it looked like a chain mail.
-Made of steel or bronze rings, it created armor in the form of a vest, sometimes with a short sleeve.
+Lorica hamata was a mail armour composed of many rings joined together; it looked like chain mail.
+Made of steel or bronze rings, it created armour in the form of a vest, sometimes with a short sleeve.
 It protected well against cuts, much worse against pushes, and arrowheads that could have broken the links.